-Employees: Robb Van Cleave, Chief Operating Officer Columbia Gorge Community College 400 E. Scenic Dr. The Dalles, OR 97058 541-506-6150
+Employees: Courtney Judah, Director of Human Resources Columbia Gorge Community College 400 E. Scenic Dr. The Dalles, OR 97058 541-506-6151

 Americans with Disabilities Act of 1991

 Policy Statement

 Columbia Gorge Community College shall comply with Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1991 (ADA), and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
 These acts mandate that no qualified person shall solely by reason of disability be denied access to, participation in, or the benefits of any program or activity operated by the college.
 Each qualified person shall receive reasonable accommodation to ensure equal access to employment, educational opportunities, programs and activities, in the most appropriate integrated setting.